 To help more businesses into sustainable palm oil, Roundtable on Sustainable Palm Oil (RSPO) has led the way in mapping out a multi-stakeholder approach towards sustainable palm oil use/production, so more businesses can still benefit from palm oil, but not at the expense of the planet and people.

-As of February 2024, Biological Preparation is a proud member of this organisation.
+As of February 2024, Biological Preparations is a proud member of this organisation.
 Through this article we want to share the issues surrounding unsustainable palm oil production, and why more businesses need to investigate utilising sustainable palm oil.

 Palm Oils Hold Across the Global Market